ang-zeyu/infisearch/docs/src/search_configuration.md

 ### Options for Generating Result Previews

-There are 3 ways to generate result previews of matched documents, the first of the below being the default.
+There are 3 ways to generate result previews of matched documents, the second being the default.

 Unless you have modified the default result renderer (covered in the next page on renderers), morsels also requires **at least one** of the `body` / `heading` / `title` fields.
 This is configured by default, and covered in the next section on indexing configuration in more detail.